2017 Houston Astros season

-Just four days after the end of the regular season, the Astros met the Red Sox at home in the AL Division Series (ALDS), and defeated them in four games.
-Houston then advanced to the AL Championship Series (ALCS) and defeated the New York Yankees in seven games for their first American League pennant.
-Combined with their NL pennant in 2005, the Astros became the first MLB team to make it to the World Series as members of both the National and American Leagues.
-Finally, the Astros faced and defeated the Los Angeles Dodgers in the 2017 World Series 4 games to 3.
+Following the regular season, the Astros met the Red Sox at home in the American League Division Series (ALDS), and defeated them in four games.
+Houston then advanced to the American League Championship Series (ALCS) and defeated the New York Yankees in seven games for their first AL pennant.
+After going 2–0 with a 0.56 earned run average (ERA) and 21 strikeouts, Verlander was named ALCS Most Valuable Player (MVP).
+The pennant was Houston's first since winning the National League (NL) pennant in 2005.
+The Astros' season culminated with the first World Series championship in franchise history, winning in seven games over the Los Angeles Dodgers.
+Springer, who tied a World Series record with five home runs, was named World Series MVP.

-The 2017 Astros featured the highest-scoring offense in the major leagues (896 runs scored), including the highest batting average (.282), on-base percentage (.346), and slugging percentage (.478).
-The offense was led by AL batting champion and second baseman José Altuve (.346) who won a number of distinctions, including Most Valuable Player (AL MVP), Sports Illustrated Sportsperson of the Year, and Associated Press Male Athlete of the Year.
-He became just the second Astro to win the MVP following Jeff Bagwell in 1994.
-The ALCS MVP was starting pitcher Justin Verlander, and the World Series MVP was center fielder George Springer.
+The 2017 Astros featured the highest-scoring offense in the major leagues (896 runs), the highest batting average (.282), on-base percentage (.346), and slugging percentage (.478).
+AL batting champion Jose Altuve (.346) won a number of distinctions, including Most Valuable Player (AL MVP), Sports Illustrated Sportsperson of the Year, and Associated Press Male Athlete of the Year.
+Altuve joined Bagwell as the second Astro to win the MVP, winning it in 1994.

 Because of its record-setting numbers and individual accolades, this Astros batting lineup is often cited as one of the highest-performing in history.

-Manager A. J. Hinch led the on-field team, and general manager Jeff Luhnow presided over the baseball operations department.
-The Astros sent six players to the 88th All-Star Game held at Marlins Park in Miami, including Altuve, Springer, shortstop Carlos Correa, and pitchers Dallas Keuchel, Lance McCullers Jr., and Chris Devenski.
-Bagwell, a first baseman who spent his entire 15-year major league career in an Astros uniform, was inducted into the Baseball Hall of Fame on July 30, 2017.

-This season also marked their 53rd as the Astros (the team was the Colt .45s until 1965), their fifth in the American League, and their 18th at Minute Maid Park.
-The season was later marred by a sign stealing scandal.
+The season was later marred by a sign stealing scandal that ultimately led to significant backlash from many baseball fans, the loss of draft picks and a record setting fine from the MLB, and the dismissal of employees in the organization that were directly linked to the scandal.